Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 As mentioned above, 3D point clouds that come with RGB color annotation are a surprising opportunity to further overcome the limitations of unsupervised training.
 Otherwise, in some cases, the spatial prior cannot resolve round edges.
 This is not because the network $\mapping$ is unable to resolve them, but because unsupervised training does not `see' the sharp details. \refFig{Bilateral} details how colors resolve this: without RGB, the corners are rounded in \refFig{Bilateral}, a).
 When adding color, here red and blue (\refFig{Bilateral}. b), the points become separated (\refFig{Bilateral}, c).
 The sampling of the prior $\prior(\position|\noisyPoint)$ on a red point, will never pick a blue one and vice-versa.
 Consequently, the learning behaves as if it had seen the sharp detail.

-Thus, in some way, using color in the prior reinforces some of the structure, which was lost when not relying on a regular pixel grid.
+Thus, using color in the prior reinforces some of the structure, which was lost when not relying on a regular pixel grid.
 We do not know which noisy point belongs to which measurement, but we have a strong indication, that something of different color, is not a noisy observation of the same point.
-Of course, it is possible, that two observations $\noisyPoint_1$ and $\noisyPoint_2$ appear to be from a different point, but happen to be measurements of the same clean surface point $\point$, but having range noise affecting the color.
+Of course, it is possible, that two observations $\noisyPoint_1$ and $\noisyPoint_2$ appear to be from a different point, but happen to be measurements of the same clean surface point $\point$, whereby range noise affects the color.
 Fortunately, such spurious false negatives are less problematic (they create variance) than the permanent false positives, that lead to rounding (bias).

-Note, that the color was only required to sample the prior $\prior(\position|\noisyPoint)$ and, therefore, to aid training to converge to a sharp mode.
-It is not suggested to use color as input to the network during testing.
-This might or might not be added on top.
+Symmetrically, and maybe more severe, a difference in color is not always a reliable indicator of a geometric discontinuity either.
+It is, if color is dominated by shading, but texture and shadow edges may lead to a high false negative distance.
+Note, that the color is only required for training and never used as input to the network.

-\mysubsection{Converging to the mode}{ConvergingMode} We train the network to converge to the mode of the prior distribution $\prior(\position|\noisyPoint)$ by using the approximation of the $L_0$ loss function proposed by Lehtinen et al.~\cite{lehtinen2018noise2noise}, $( | \mapping_\tunableParameters(\noisyPoint) - \priorSample | + \epsilon)^\gamma$, where their $\epsilon=10^{-8}$, and their $\gamma$ is annealed from 2 to 0 over the training.
+\mysubsection{Converging to the mode}{ConvergingMode} We train the network to converge to the mode of the prior distribution $\prior(\position|\noisyPoint)$ by using the approximation of the $L_0$ loss function proposed by Lehtinen et al.~\cite{lehtinen2018noise2noise}, $( | \mapping_\tunableParameters(\noisyPoint) - \priorSample | + \epsilon)^\gamma$, where their $\epsilon=10^{-8}$, and their $\gamma$ is annealed from $2$ to $0$ over the training.

 Thus, our unsupervised training converges to the same as training supervised to find the closest -- in XYZ space and RGB appearance, when available -- mode on the distribution $\surface*\noiseModel$ resulting from convolving the clean surface $\surface$ and the noise model $\noiseModel$.